nathankleyn/call_me_ruby/README.md

   def will_succeed
     puts 'foo'
-    # If a callback returns a "truthy" value, than it's considered to have succeeded.
-However...
-    true
   end

-  def bar
+  def will_fail
-    # If a callback returns a "falsy" value, then no more callbacks will be called and publish will return false.
+    # If a callback returns false, then no more callbacks will be called and publish will return false.
 If
     # all callbacks succeed, then publish will return true.
 Use this to make things fail fast as you need.
     false
   end